Introduction

 You should seek medical advice to assess if you require clinical assessment and further investigation.
 Enlarged lymph glands which have continued to be present or enlarging over 2-3 weeks should be considered for clinical assessment and at first an ultrasound scan.
 You may require further investigations such as an MRI scan or biopsy to ensure there is nothing serious.

 Ask your GP for advice.
 You will also find useful information on the NHS website.
-You may be reffered by your GP to the Machester Lumps Clinic.
+You may be referred by your GP to the Machester Lumps Clinic.
 For more information, please contact us.